k-nn-tht/portfolio/README.md

 # **Kenneth Tan's Portfolio**

-Big thanks to Lorant Toth and Zsofia Komaromi for the [portfolio template](https://demo.magic-portfolio.com)
+Big thanks to Lorant Toth and Zsofia Komaromi for the intitial [portfolio template](https://demo.magic-portfolio.com)

 I made changes with the overall design and added features like an interactive search bar.